fanoframework/fanoframework.github.io/deployment/scgi/index.md

 Simple solution was to run SELinux with `permissive` mode.
 In permissive mode, SELinux permits all operations but log operations that would have breached in `enforcing` mode.

 Web server such Apache or Nginx is listed in SELinux under `httpd_t` context.
-Run following command as root to make add `httpd_t` to permissive mode.
+Run following command as root to add `httpd_t` to permissive mode.

 ```
 # semanage permissive -a httpd_t